A new generation of effective core potentials: Selected lanthanides and heavy elements II: Introduction

 \section{Introduction}

-Effective core potentials (ECPs) and closely related pseudopotentials are essential tools in electronic structure calculations, enabling us to focus on valence electrons by eliminating core electrons and corresponding core energy scales.
-This partitioning assumes that cores have only marginal influence on the properties of valence electronic states that determine behavior of chemical and condensed matter systems such as bonding, reactivity, magnetic effects and many others.
-In an ECP construction the core states are substituted by potentials that mimic the original effects of the core on valence electrons, significantly simplifying the subsequent, valence-only calculations.
-This is particularly important for heavy elements where core states modifications due to relativistic effects complicate the electron-electron correlation effects making thus all-electron (AE) calculations more challenging.
+Effective core potentials (ECPs) and closely related pseudopotentials are essential tools in electronic structure calculations, enabling us to focus on valence electrons by eliminating core electrons and the corresponding core energy scales.
+This partitioning assumes that cores have only marginal influence on the properties of valence electronic states that determine behavior of chemical and condensed matter systems such as bonding, reactivity, magnetic effects, and many others.
+In an ECP construction, the core states are substituted by potentials that mimic the original effects of the core on the valence electrons, significantly simplifying the subsequent valence-only calculations.
+This is particularly important for heavy elements from the fifth and sixth rows of the periodic table, where core states modifications due to relativistic effects complicate the electron-electron correlation effects making thus all-electron (AE) calculations more challenging.
 In such scenarios, ECPs become almost indispensable as they improve efficiency while effectively capture major parts of core-valence and core-core correlations that could otherwise be neglected, for example, in frozen core approaches.

+Notably, over recent years, we have developed correlation-consistent ECPs (ccECPs), enhancing their overall fidelity to AE Hamiltonians through correlated many-body methodologies applied consistently to both AE and ECP construction~\cite{Bennett2017,Bennett2018,Annaberdiyev2018,Wang2019,Wang2022,Kincaid2022,Haihan2024}.
+Primary objectives include reproducing valence many-body atomic energy differences (excitations and ionizations), ensuring finite wavefunction cusp conditions at the origin, and improving transferability.
+The latter has been achieved by matching binding curves of hydride and oxide molecules to their fully correlated AE counterparts, thereby probing covalent and ionic bonding.
+We have concurrently explored the performance limits of simple semi-local Gaussian-based forms, which enable convenient implementation across computational frameworks.
+The reliability of ccECPs has been rigorously established through extensive validation both in our efforts and by independent research groups, who have consistently leveraged its pragmatism in diverse many-body calculations—from solids and large molecular complexes to neural-network-based quantum simulations—demonstrating robust transferability across chemical environments\cite{Annaberdiyev2020, Annaberdiyev2021,Annaberdiyev2022,Melton2020,Wang2021,Li2022,Wines2020,Oqmhula2020,Otis2020,Wang2019a,Zhou2019,Tyagi2023,Shin2021,Hill2022,Goldzak2022,Denawi2023,Wang2024}.